-An Approved Vendor or Designee's employee or agent conducting any in-person marketing or solicitation shall state that they represent an independent seller or third-party owner of PV systemssolar projects and that they are not employed by, representing, endorsed by, or acting on behalf of, any governmental body, government program, utility, electric cooperative, or consumer group (unless the Approved Vendor or Designee is a governmental body, utility electric cooperative, or consumer group, or has authority from such entity to make this claim, and is in compliance with the requirements of Section I(D)(1)).
-At the beginning of every outbound telemarketing call, the sales agent shall provide their name and a unique identification number that can be used to identify the agent.
+An Approved Vendor or Designee's employee or agent conducting any in-person marketing or solicitation shall state that they represent an independent seller or third-party owner of solar projects and that they are not employed by, representing, endorsed by, or acting on behalf of, any governmental body, government program, utility, electric cooperative, or consumer group (unless the Approved Vendor or Designee is a governmental body, utility electric cooperative, or consumer group, or has authority from such entity to make this claim, and is in compliance with the requirements of Section I(D)(1)).
 A sales agent shall terminate the phone call at the request of the prospective customer.